Welcome back class.

 I firmly believe that once you see how easy it is and how good the pasta taste you’ll put your pasta roller in a place of honour in the kitchen.
 Somewhere it doesn’t take your tippy toes, some limbering stretches and a stool to get it out.

-Now that you know how to make pasta and how to roll it out, I think you’re ready for making something fun.
-Next week … homemade tortellini with a classic Italian filling of ground pork, beef, turkey, mortadella, parmesan cheese and more.
+Now that you know how to make pasta and use a pasta machine … you’re ready to graduate.
+It’s time to make homemade tortellini with a classic Italian filling of ground pork, beef, turkey, mortadella, parmesan cheese and more.